metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 Zustand is a global store that allows you to access the store state from both hooks and regular state fetching.

-By storing the umiInstance in **zustand** we can access it in both `ts` and `tsx` files while also having the state update via other providers and hooks such as walletAdapter.
+By storing the umiInstance in **zustand** we can access it in both `.ts` and `.tsx` files while also having the state update via other providers and hooks such as `walletAdapter`.

 While it's normally easier to use the helper methods below to access umi you can also access the state methods manually by calling for the `umiStore` state yourself.

-When fetching the umi state directly without a helper it will only pickup the umi instance and not the latest signer.
+When fetching the `umi` state directly without a helper it will only pickup the umi instance and not the latest signer.
 By design when the walletAdapter changes state the state of the `signer` in the `umiStore` is updated but **NOT** applied to the `umi` state.
 So you will need to also pull the latest `signer` state and apply it to `umi`.
-This behaviour can be outlined in the `umiProvider.tsx` file.
-The helpers always pull a fresh instance of the `signer` state.
+This behavior can be outlined in the `umiProvider.tsx` file.
+In contrast, the `umi` [helpers](#helpers) always pull a fresh instance of the `signer` state.

 ```ts
 // umiProvider.tsx snippet